Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to use one’s position or resources for personal gain, often in a selfish way.
-The phrase uses "feather" and "nest" figuratively, symbolizing comfort or wealth, not a literal nest.
+The idiom uses "feather" and "nest" figuratively, symbolizing comfort or wealth, not a literal nest.

 Origin: